 To apply a style, it depends if the style is for the entire paragraph or some of the characters in that paragraph.
 Typically, most styles are applied to an entire paragraph, like a heading (which Word treats as a paragraph).
 To apply a style to a paragraph, click anywhere in that paragraph, and then click on the style on the Styles Pane.
 To change the style, do the same.

-To change a style that is just for some characters, you will need to highlight the text first and then click on the style you want to apply.
+To change a style that is just for some characters, you will need to select the text first and then click on the style you want to apply.

 To apply a style in Google Docs, you need to click on the paragraph you want to apply the style to, and then click on the styles drop on the toolbar (which will appear as a dropdown saying the current style in use, next to the zoom controls.
 Hover over a style and click Apply [style name].